Understanding SSL/TLS: The Foundation of Secure Web Communication

 When you visit a secure website (HTTPS), your browser and the server perform a "TLS handshake" to establish a secure connection.
 Here's what happens:

-- Client Hello: Your browser sends a message to the server with supported TLS versions and cipher suites.
+Your browser sends a message to the server with the TLS versions and cipher suites it supports.

-- Server Hello: The server responds with its certificate and chosen cipher suite.
+The server responds with its certificate and the cipher suite it picked.

-- Certificate Verification: Your browser verifies the server's SSL certificate is valid and trusted.
+Your browser verifies the server's certificate is valid, unexpired, and chains to a trusted CA.

-- Secure Connection: All subsequent data is encrypted using the agreed-upon keys.
+All subsequent data is encrypted with the agreed session keys.

 SSL Certificates Explained

-An SSL certificate is a digital document that:
+An SSL certificate is a digital document that does four key jobs:

 Certificate Chain of Trust